domZippilli/gcs-s3-rclone/README.md

 The `[gcs]` remote for rclone will use the environment metadata from your VM to configure itself, so all you need to add to the configuration file is information to authenticate with AWS.

-To do so, put your Access Key and Secret Access Key in the rclone.conf file as appropriate:
+To do so, put your Access Key and Secret Access Key in the rclone.conf file with an editor as appropriate:

 ``` text
 access_key_id = AK_ID